scav/micros-baseimage/README.md

 ###```SERVICE_NAME```

-The service name is fetched from the docker.properties file and made into a system variable
+The service name is fetched from the docker.properties file and made into a system variable.
+Note that the running service is always called ```docker-service```.
+So if you enter the container it is always simple to stop it with ```sv stop docker-service```.

 ###```SERVICE_VERSION```